University Policies and Procedures

 In those instances when it is necessary to alter the schedule in response to weather conditions, every effort will be made to notify all those affected-students, faculty, staff and the general public-as expeditiously and as comprehensively as possible in the following ways:

-Note: This section applies only to the Huntington campus and all releases should make it clear that it relates only to the Huntington campus.
-The weather-related closings policy for the South Charleston campus and other education centers will be managed by the chief administrative officer (as designated by the University president) for the respective location, and all releases should make clear that the release applies only to the affected location.
+This section applies only to the Huntington campus and all releases should make it clear that it relates only to the Huntington campus.
+The chief administrative officer (as designated by the University president) will manage the weather-related closings policy for the South Charleston campus and other education centers for the respective location, and all releases should make clear that the release applies only to the affected location.
 The South Charleston phone number is 304-746-2500.
-See the following section for information on South Charleston campus procedures.
+See the following section for information on procedures for other locations.

 Class operation under delays: Under both categories of delay, students should go to the class that would begin at the stated delay time or the class that would have convened within 30 minutes of the stated delay time.
 A two-hour delay means that classes that begin at 10:00 a.m. begin on time.
 Classes that begin at 9:30 a.m. meet at 10:00 a.m. and continue for the remaining period of that class.